-There was need for investment portals which could let you invest in direct plans of MF schemes from different AMCs.
-Fortunately, many such portals have come up in this calendar year.
+There was a need for direct mutual fund websites which could let you invest in direct plans of MF schemes from different AMCs.
+Fortunately, many such portals have come up over the past couple of years.

 Of the many portals discussed above, MF Utility is my preferred portal for MF investments.
 I manage my own MF investments on MF Utility.
 Additionally, I advise my clients to also get onboard MF Utility.